Liberal Democrat

 Wednesday, July 24, 2013

-Just when you think government is already too big in Britain right now, now Brits can be arrested for what they do in their private time as well as being taxed up to their, lets say shoulders.
-To keep this post clean, but big government statists in America must be loving this right now.
-Here's a country where big government statists on the Left and Right could live happily together, or at least find things they like about Britain.
-A country where people don't have much individual freedom in their economic or personal lives.
+Just when you think government is already too big in Britain right now, now Brits can be arrested for what they do in their private time as well as being taxed up to their, let’s say shoulders (to keep this post clean) but big government statists in America must be loving this right now.

-Can't really talk about the First Amendment, free speech and free assembly arguments about this decision in Britain.
-For one I'm not a lawyer and try my damndest to not play one on TV or even online when I blog.
-Second of all, not familiar with the British free speech rights and I don't even believe they have one.
+Can’t really talk about the First Amendment, free speech and free assembly arguments about this decision in Britain.
+For one, I’m not a lawyer and try my damndest to not play one on TV or even online, or when I blog.
+Second of all, not familiar with the British free speech rights and I don’t even believe they have one.
 The United Kingdom is not a constitutional republic or democracy.
-They are a constitutional monarchy and don't even operate under a constitutional form of government.
+They are a constitutional monarchy and don’t even operate under a constitutional form of government.

-For all you so-called Progressives in America who in Britain would be called Social Democrats, who want us to be like them.
-Imagine if we had their form of government, but in our country with our population.
-And if that is not a big enough nightmare for you, I'll make it worst and perhaps deny you months worth of needed sleep.
+For all you so-called Progressives in America who in Britain would be called Social Democrats, who want us to be like them: imagine if we had their form of government, but in our country with our population.
+And if that is not a big enough nightmare for you, I’ll make it worst and perhaps deny you months worth of needed sleep.
 Imagine someone from the Christian-Right coming to power as President of the United States.
 Now they would be able to do this unilaterally and not even not have to consult Congress about it, but not have to worry about a constitutional court challenge.

-Big government is exactly that, government that is too big.
-Otherwise it wouldn't be called big government whether it comes from the Right or Left.
+Big government is exactly that: government that is too big.
+Otherwise it wouldn’t be called big government whether it comes from the Right or Left.
 It is government trying to micro-manage the life of their people, because they think the people are too stupid to perhaps even cross a busy street on their own and now we need federal street crossers to decide who can cross the street and when.
 That would be a nanny state at its extreme, but what they are doing with porn in Britain is not that far off.

 Monday, July 22, 2013